I keep having these dreams.

-Clean air and water is hard to find, so countless diseases are on the rise, because of our own toxicity.
+Clean air and water are hard to find, so countless diseases are on the rise, because of our own toxicity.

-It’s not just the things we carelessly cast into our environments that are so toxic; it’s also the ways of relating and thinking and feeling or not feeling about our home, nature, earth that we perpetuate.
+It’s not just the things we carelessly cast into our environments that are so toxic; it’s also the ways of relating and thinking and feeling or not feeling about our home, earth, nature that we perpetuate.

 I keep making beautiful images, as a way of cleansing my mind, my heart, my soul, hoping others will hope with me, hoping we’ll preserve what’s left, hoping for a better future.